Custom-Ptero-Stuff/.github/README.md

 ###  Yolks Repo

-All Custom/modified docker yolks and base images are stored in the [custom-ptero-yolks](https://github.com/Custom-Ptero-Stuff/custom-ptero-yolks) repository.
+All Custom/modified docker yolks are stored in the [custom-ptero-yolks](https://github.com/Custom-Ptero-Stuff/custom-ptero-yolks) repository.
 You can view the built Docker images on the [Packages](https://github.com/orgs/Custom-Ptero-Stuff/packages).

 ---